Business Continuity Plan vs. Disaster Recovery Plan - Zerto

 ⇒ Learn More About what is Disaster Recovery Plan

-Business Continuity And Disaster Recovery: What Are The Similarities?
+Business Continuity Plan vs Disaster Recovery Plan: What Are The Similarities?

 Although business continuity and disaster recovery strategies differ in several areas, they have similar goals, objectives, and intended outcomes.
 Let’s explore some of the similarities between BCP and DRP.